Do you repeatedly suffer from sinus congestion or pressure?

 Here is to a healthier and happier you!

-To see Dr. Karin Drummonds's demonstration of head pressure point pressure for headaches and sinus relief, check out: https://youtu.be/WTrduumit6U
+To see Dr. Karin Drummonds's demonstration of self cranial work, check out:

 Taking pain pills, decongestants, or anti-inflammatories for your sinus pain?